TOKYO

 By Catherine Flores

-The following 5 Soba Restaurants in Tokyo are elevating their soba noodles to something like an art form, making their soba noodles in-house, using traditional methods, and some even milling or grinding their own buckwheat flour.
+The following soba restaurants in Tokyo are elevating their soba noodles to an art form, making their soba noodles in-house, using traditional methods, with some even milling or grinding their own buckwheat flour.

 1. Kagurazaka Kuzuryu Soba